By Miriam Raftery

 Teri Kerns at Ramona Valley Vineyards says she got a call from her friends and neighbors at Kritter Camp asking for help.
 The fire started very close to their home, leaving them scarcely time to evacuate their children and pets.

-According to Kerns (photo, left, with her Great Pyrenees dog), the Sheriff opened gates to the family's personal kennel, letting dogs into a larged, fenced area safely out of the fire's path.
+According to Kerns (photo, right, with her Great Pyrenees dog), the Sheriff opened gates to the family's personal kennel, letting dogs into a larged, fenced area safely out of the fire's path.
 From there, a couple of the family's personal dogs jumped the fence.
 Kerns rushed over to help in the search, which was successful in finding the family's missing dogs.

 No boarded dogs were running loose, contrary to some posts on social media.
 All dogs boarded in a separate, air-conditioned boarding kennel are also safe and were never loose, the owner has confirmed.
 The kennel did not burn down, contrary to another rumor circulating online.